Key Takeaways:

 Summer Grant Programs Help Offset Summer Tuition

-Many states operate summer grant programs that help students pay for their summer credits.
-These summer programs typically exist alongside traditional grant programs that function in the spring and summer semesters, giving students a way to advance their class status without adding a significant amount of student loan debt to their personal balance sheets.
+Many states operate summer grant programs that help students cover the cost of their summer credits.
+These summer programs typically coexist with traditional grant programs that operate during the spring and summer semesters, providing students with an opportunity to advance their class status without incurring a significant amount of student loan debt on their personal balance sheets.
 Summer classes are a key component of fast and cheap online degrees.

-Grant programs may reduce a student’s eligibility for future spring and fall grants, but that shouldn’t be a problem for students who eliminate a semester or more of study by taking courses during the summer months.
+Grant programs may reduce a student’s eligibility for future spring and fall grants; however, this should not be a problem for students who eliminate a semester or more of study by taking courses during the summer months.

 Summer Courses Count as Prior-Year Financial Aid

 As a result, graduates who consistently enroll in summer sessions will graduate sooner and do so with a much smaller student loan balance.
-This enhances the ROI of their degree and it ensures that graduates can afford to repay the loans they’ve taken out as they work their way toward commencement.
+This enhances the ROI of their degree and ensures that graduates can afford to repay the loans they have taken out as they work their way toward graduation.

 A Great Opportunity to Add Value to a Degree Program

-Summer classes are an often overlooked way to reduce the length of a degree program and enhance its overall return on investment.
-They are an integral part of most online degree programs as well.
-The average cost of online bachelor degrees tends to be lower than traditional degrees.
+Summer classes are often overlooked as a way to reduce the length of a degree program and enhance its overall return on investment.
+They are also an integral part of most online degree programs.
+The average cost of online bachelor’s degrees tends to be lower than that of traditional degrees.

 Students who enroll in these classes can take advantage of summer grant programs, reduce their credit load in fall and spring semesters, rely less heavily on student loans, and locate great jobs before their peers.
 For this reason, it should be a no-brainer to add at least a few summer courses to any student’s schedule.
-If you’re thinking about value check out our article on the pros and cons of for profit university and non profit university.
+If you’re thinking about value, check out our article on the pros and cons of for-profit universities and nonprofit universities.